15 Ways to Help Forgetful Kids Remember Stuff

 6. Try the Funny Approach

-Teach your child how to remember things by associating it with something funny.
+Teach your child how to remember things by associating them with something funny.
 For example, if ‘skittish’ is the word to be remembered, make him imagine he’s watching a play with the actors nervous on stage.

 7. Make Rhymes